 Speaking of copy links, some people have trouble finding the copy functionality.
 That’s not surprising because Google seems to bury it among all of the other sharing capabilities.

-Here is the easy way to create a copy link…
+Here is an easy way to create a copy link:

 - All files in Google Slides have a unique URL that looks like this: docs.google.com/presentation/d/123abc-example/

 - To create a copy link, just add the word “copy” to the trailing backslash that closes the unique URL id.
 Using the example above, it should look like this: docs.google.com/presentation/d/123abc-example/copy

 - If you are working inside a Google Slides file, you may see additional parameters such as “edit#slide=id.p”.
 Just remove those characters and replace them with the word copy.

 If you want to edit a Google Slides file that you did not create but that was shared with you, use the following steps: